planariangames/eldritchgambit/Eldritch_Gambit_Characters.md

 -   One normal weapon of your choice .
 -   One normal armor of your choice .
--   A tool or item needed for your Class.
+-   A tool or item needed for your Career.
 -   Memento or trinket reflecting your Origin.
 -   Traveling clothes in your style.
 -   Backpack (bedroll, small cup, 10m rope, flint & steel, chalk, snacks